K-9 (film): Plot

-Meanwhile, in a stranded desert in San Diego, Lyman holds Tracy hostage in his limo and becomes suspicious when Halstead is late.
-Dooley arrives with the truck and trailer, which is revealed to be the next shipment of drugs.
-Not worrying about the case anymore, Dooley orders Lyman to surrender his girlfriend to him, or he will blow up the truck.
-Lyman calls Dooley's bluff, and a shootout ensues.
-Dooley kills Lyman's henchmen Dillon and Jerry Lee chases Lyman as he runs for his helicopter.
-Unable to outrun the dog, Lyman shoots Jerry Lee; enraged, Dooley shoots at Lyman but misses.
-Lyman is, instead, shot and killed by his associates who were waiting in the helicopter.
+Dooley takes the truck to the desert where Lyman, with Tracy hostage in his limo, is waiting.
+Using his videogame as a fake detonator, Dooley goads Lyman to surrender Tracy or risk the truck exploding and earning the ire of the main buyer, Gilliam.
+The game blows Dooley's cover, however, and a shootout ensues where Dooley kills Dillon as Jerry Lee chases Lyman.
+Unable to outrun the dog, Lyman shoots Jerry Lee.
+Enraged, Dooley shoots at Lyman but Lyman is instead shot and killed by Gilliam's henchmen.
 Dooley and Tracy rush Jerry Lee to a hospital, where the reluctant surgeon operates.
-In the recovery room, Dooley delivers a eulogy to Jerry Lee, not knowing that he is alive.
-When the surgeon tells him he is going to be fine, Dooley responds in anger, thinking he was speaking to a dead dog.
-Jerry Lee licks Dooley's face out of love, making him give in.
+In the recovery room, Dooley delivers a eulogy to Jerry Lee, then discovers that he is alive.

-To take a break from police work, Dooley, Tracy, Jerry Lee, and a poodle spend a vacation together in Las Vegas.
+Taking a break from police work, Dooley, Tracy, Jerry Lee, and a poodle spend a vacation together in Las Vegas.